-The Inyo County Water Department (ICWD) continued a Type D, riparian vegetation, monitoring program during summer 2022.
-As described in previous reports, the goal of this work is both to design a long term riparian or Type D monitoring program, and to fill in relevant data gaps regarding mechanisms for recruitment and stand maintenance within the riparian vegetation community type along the Middle & Lower Owens River (MOR and LOR respectively).
-As described in the 2020 & 2021 Annual Reports, the technical appendix to the Long Term Water Agreement (LTWA), the Green Book, does not specify an official monitoring plan for the Type D, riparian vegetation community type.
-A complete description of rationale and field methods are described in the draft monitoring plan (Type D Monitoring Program and studies for the Long Term Water Agreement, 2020) provided as Appendix 1 to this report.
+The riparian vegetation, or Type D, monitoring program initiated by the Inyo County Water Department (ICWD) was limited in scope during summer 2023 due to record high flows on the Owens River.
+As described in previous reports, the goal of this work is both to develop and implement a long-term riparian (vegetation zone adjacent to a river) monitoring program, and to understand relevant mechanisms required to recruit and maintain riparian tree stands along the Middle & Lower Owens River (MOR and LOR respectively).
+As described in ICWD Annual Reports from 2020-2022, the technical appendix to the Long Term Water Agreement (LTWA), the Green Book, does not specify an official monitoring plan for the riparian vegetation community type, defined as "Type D" vegetation therein.
+A complete description of the rationale and field methods for the program are described in the draft monitoring plan (Type D Monitoring Program and studies for the Long Term Water Agreement, 2020) provided as Appendix 1 to this report.

-Studies and monitoring designed to understand conditions that recruit and sustain riparian (Type D) vegetation are required by several governing documents including the LTWA and associated Environmental Impact Report, the Greenbook, and the MOU for the Lower Owens River Project (see Appendix 1).
-The ICWD draft riparian monitoring plan catalogs conditions in the riparian corridor generally but primarily focuses on the riparian forest vegetation community type because i) it is one of the most vulnerable community types in the Owens Valley, ii) the land area of this community type has declined on the Lower Owens River between 2000-2017 (LADWP and County of Inyo, 2018) and iii) riparian forest establishment, through tree recruitment, is a goal of the Lower Owens River Project (LORP), a large scale mitigation project identified in the LTWA.
-The Type D program seeks to describe riparian tree stand age and size structure and understand historic and current tree recruitment patterns along the Owens River.
+Studies and monitoring designed to understand conditions that recruit and sustain riparian vegetation are required by several governing documents including: 1) the LTWA and associated Environmental Impact Report, 2) the Greenbook, and 3) the MOU for the Lower Owens River Project (see Appendix 1).
+The ICWD draft riparian monitoring plan catalogs conditions in the riparian corridor generally but primarily focuses on the riparian forest vegetation community type because i) it is one of the most vulnerable community types in the Owens Valley, ii) the land area of this community type declined on the Lower Owens River between 2000-2017 (LADWP and County of Inyo, 2018) and iii) riparian forest establishment is a goal of the Lower Owens River Project (LORP), a large scale mitigation project identified in the LTWA.
+The Type D research and monitoring program seeks to describe riparian tree stand age and size structure and understand historic and current tree recruitment patterns along the Owens River.

-Riparian tree recruitment processes are theoretically understood and are described as requiring flooding, mechanical disturbance, and seed exposure to bare, wetted soils just above the frequent flood stage.
-It has also been demonstrated that surface water management can alter riparian tree recruitment and survival.
+Riparian tree recruitment processes are theoretically understood to require several steps: 1) flooding, which can cause mechanical disturbance, 2) an increase in the river stage, 3) allowing tree seed exposure to bare, wetted soils just above the frequent flood stage (above the bank) and into the floodplain.
+This satisfies riparian tree seed requirements of wetted soils that are free from plant competition and prevents future floods from eliminating new recruits.
+Because flooding is understood to be an integral part of riparian tree recruitment, it has also been demonstrated that surface water management can alter riparian tree recruitment and survival.
 It appears within the Owens Valley that trees may have established under a variety of circumstances, some outside of this classic model.

-By aging extant individuals in the river corridor and relating current local flows and tree elevation relative to river stage (or water surface elevations) to historic flows (using extensive flow records) during the establishment year, we will identify the range of hydrologic conditions that have permitted riparian tree germination and survival.
-Riparian transects were established in 2020, 2021, and 2022 (Figure 1) to sample understory vegetation, tree stem and canopy density, size (dbh) and height, and to collect tree cores for age estimates.
-The study characterizes the topographic surface elevation of each cored tree relative to river stage, and soils are collected for salinity and texture analyses.
+To identify the range of hydrologic conditions that have permitted riparian tree germination and survival, we are collecting tree core samples to age extant individuals in the river corridor.
+Using tree topographic elevation relative to river stage (or a tree's height above the water surface) we will compare historic flows (using extensive flow records) and subsequent river stage during the establishment year to understand what flows and thus stage height were required to reach the base of each tree.
+Riparian transects were established in 2020, 2021, and 2022 (Figure 1) to sample understory vegetation, tree stem and canopy density, size (dbh) and height, record fluvial surface (bank, floodplain, terrace) locations, and to collect tree cores for age estimates.
+The study thus characterizes the topographic surface elevation of each cored tree relative to river stage, and soils are collected for salinity and texture analyses.